CSCI 6930 (1, 2, or 3 Credits)

 Eligibility for the Internship Course

-- A student must be approved by the department and be registered for the course by their advisor.
+• A student must be approved by the department and be registered for the course by their academic advisor.

-- Participating students must maintain a minimum of a 3.3 GPA, be in good academic standing, and maintain satisfactory progress towards their degree requirements.
+• Participating students must maintain a minimum of a 3.3 GPA, be in good academic standing, and maintain satisfactory progress towards their graduate degree requirements.

 Registering Your Internship Experience for Academic Credit

-- Once you have your offer letter, the student’s first step is to review and complete the Professional Internship (PI) Agreement.
-Students should be as descriptive as possible in order for the department to review and ensure that this internship relates to the student’s degree area.
+• Once you have your internships offer letter, the student’s first step is to review and complete the Professional Internship Course (PI) Agreement.
+Students should be as descriptive as possible in order for the department to review and ensure that the internship aligns with their academic goals.

-- The form will ask you how many credits you wish to enroll in during that semester.
+• The form will ask you how many credits you wish to enroll in during that semester.
 You are able to choose between 1 and 3 credits.
-Please visit Variable Credit Hours (link to title) to learn more about hours worked in your internship translated to credit hours.
+Please visit Variable Credit Hours to learn more about hours worked in your internship translated to credit hours.

 Variable Credit Hours